 Large building massing shall be articulated to reduce apparent bulk and size.
 All street-facing facades must include at least one change in plane (projection or recess) at least 4 feet in depth and 5 feet in width, or two changes in plane at least 2 feet in depth and 2.5 feet in width, for every 100 linear feet of wall.
 Such features shall extend the full height of the respective façade of a building from either the ground level or the floor above ground level, to the top of the wall.
-Upper floors of buildings shall be allowed to project or cantilever up to 4 feet into public right-of-way, provided the projection is at least 12 feet clear above the level of sidewalk, five feet clear from the face of curb, and does not impact any below- or above-ground utilities.
-Any below- or above-ground utilities that are impacted due to upper floor projections shall be relocated by the developer.
+Upper floors of buildings shall be allowed to project or cantilever up to 5 feet into public right-of-way, provided the projection is at least 12 feet clear above the level of sidewalk, 5 feet clear from the face of curb, and does not impact any below- or above-ground utilities.